heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-create-basic-msi-installer-using-wix-toolset.md

 - Easy to source-control and edit using any code editor.
 - Good community support and a lot of examples.
 (You get one here too!)

-Here I share the example WiX project of mine.
-Hopefully it could help for those who are looking to get started with WiX toolset, or for those may need more examples of WiX-based projects for reference.
+Here I would like to share example of my WiX project.
+Hopefully it could help for those who are looking to get started with WiX toolset, or for those may need to see more examples of WiX-based projects for personal reference.

-### Example of file structure for my WiX project
+### Example of my WiX project files structure

 ```
 <root>